-Many retrospective studies have found that up to 80% of patients report uncommon emotional stress before their disease presents, and the stress of having the disease is known to cause disease exacerbation; it’s a vicious cycle.
+Many retrospective studies have found that up to 80% of patients report uncommon emotional stress before the disease presents.
+And the stress of having the disease is known to cause disease exacerbation; it’s a vicious cycle.

 This is why levels of cortisol tend to be low in patients with autoimmune disease, despite the higher levels of systemic inflammation.

-If you have family members with autoimmune disease, start focusing on stress management now so that you’ll reduce your risk of triggering autoimmune disease in the future.
+If you have family members with autoimmune disease, you can start focusing on stress management now to help reduce your risk of potentially triggering autoimmune disease in the future.